lich4/ChargeLimiter/Readme.md

 * This project is opensourced, any better ideas, submit code directly; any suggestions, submit to issue region.
 This software will be opensourced, free, without ads forever.
 Author is not responsible for any impact on iOS system or hardware caused by this software.

 Supported mode
-* "Plug and charge", iDevice will start charging whenever adaptor plug in, and stop charging when capacity increase to max threshhold specified.
+* "Plug and charge", iDevice will start charging when reconnected to an adaptor, and stop charging when capacity increase to max threshhold specified.
 Useful for individual.
 * "Edge trigger", iDevice will stop charging when capacity increase to max threshhold specified, and start charging only when capacity drop to min threshhold specified.
 Useful for developer & studio.

 Conditions may trigger starting charging: